 As mentioned on the page on braided fishing line there are a lot of advantages to using braided line such as increased casting distances, better bite detection and the ability to cut through tide.
-However, when it comes to fishing with braided line many anglers are put off by the cost, as a spool of braided line from one of the main manufacturers such as Spiderwire or Ultima can cost £15-30.
-This is quadruple the cost of the equivalent monofilament, so it is understandable that when anglers have invested so much money in line they want to ensure that they do not lose the line to snags or other mishaps – losing a few rigs or spinners in a fishing session is acceptable, losing two £20 spools of braided line is a lot harder to take!
+However, when it comes to fishing with braided line many anglers are put off by the cost, as a spool of braided line from one of the main manufacturers such as Spiderwire or Ultima can cost £15 – 30.
+This is treble the cost of the equivalent monofilament, so it is understandable that when anglers have invested so much money in line they want to ensure that they do not lose the line to snags or other mishaps – losing a few rigs or spinners in a fishing session is acceptable, losing two £20 spools of braided line is a lot harder to take!

 Ways to Avoid Losing Braided Line

 Using a monofilament shock leader with braided line in important as this leader provides some stretch (which braided line lacks) and will absorb some of the strain of casting.
 While a 15lb monofilament mainline attached to a 60lb monofilament shock leader will almost always snap at the mainline/leader joining knot when pulling for a snap the same is not always true of braid.
 Quite often the strength of braid will mean that strong braid attached to a strong shock leader will snap somewhere along the braided line rather than at the shock leader joining knot.
 This only has to happen a few times to put an angler off using braided line for life due to the costs incurred.
 However, anglers can set up their equipment in ways which increase the chances of retaining braided line when pulling for a snag.